-“It’s just that I can talk to things.
-Your agent, when you called him, I could see through the connection, see him there in his office through the security cameras, see the bullet holes in him,” he breaks off and his bottom lip starts to tremble as tears start to roll.
+“It’s just I can talk to things.
+Your agent, when you called him, I could see through the connection, see him there in his office through the security cameras, see the bullet holes in him,” he breaks off and his bottom lip starts to go and tears start to roll.

-“But I know you’ll help me,” he turns to me and there’s something behind his eyes now, a flicker and chills running through me.
+“But I know you’ll help me,” he turns to me and there’s something behind his eyes now, a flicker and chills run through me.

 “What do you mean you know I’ll help you?”
 I say and grit my teeth as that ghost of the past creeps into my mind.

-“ — Not another fucking word,” I grab his face and pull it to mine.
-“You don’t know a thing about me, you got that you little shit?”
+“ — Not another fucking word,” I grab his face and pull it into mine.
+“You don’t know a thing about me, you got that you little shit.”
 I push him back into his seat, pointing down at him.
-“You’re just a job, like any other.
-I’ve got a code, and that’s what I follow, it’s got me this far and it’ll get me out of this shit show too.
-Put this back on and keep your mouth shut.”
+“You’re just job, like any other, I’ve got a code, and that’s what I follow, it’s got me this far and it’ll get me out of this shit show too.
+Put this back on, and keep your mouth shut.”

 I throw the hood I’d jammed in my overcoat at the kid and he pulls it back over his head with shaking hands as I grip the steering wheel of the car.

-I dial up Curtis Conrad in my HUD, a solid Vet that took a walk down the civilian street, getting a Corp job off the back of his military background doing something with their bio-metric workforce for off-planet activities.
-Nonetheless, he’s still a Vet and you never really leave.
-Plus with his cushy Corp job, he’s got access to the sort of equipment I need to get this kid to where I’m taking him.
+I dial up Curtis Conrad in my HUD, a solid Vet that took a walk down civilian street, got a Corp job off the back of his military background doing something with their bio-metric workforce for off-planet activities, but he’s still a Vet and you never really leave.
+Plus with his cushy Corp job Hh’s got access to the sort of equipment I need to get this kid to where I need to get him to.

 “Lucy?
-Shit, ain’t that something!
-Yonder goes the light,” Conrad answers as his video stream pops up in the corner of my peripheral vision.
-Clean-cut as always, some people you can just see were a Vet, Conrad’s not one of those people.
-He looks like he spent his life working the easy life in an office or something.
+Shit, ain’t that something, yonder goes the light,” Conrad answers as his video stream pops-up in the corner of my peripheral vision.
+Clean cut as always, some people you can just see were a Vet, Conrad’s not one of those people, looks like he spent his life working the easy life in an office or something.
 No chance you’d pin on him what he did in Prague.